agtz92/english-stuff-nextjs/blog/cash-app-elimina-transferencias-p2p-sin-comisiones-para-bitcoin.md

   <!--StartFragment-->

-  ### Desempeño financiero de Cash App en el sector cripto
+  ### Cash App’s financial performance in the crypto sector

-  **Bitcoin como fuente de ingresos significativa**
+  **Bitcoin as a significant source of revenue**

-  En 2023, Cash App generó $65 millones en ganancias brutas de Bitcoin solo en el cuarto trimestre, representando una porción considerable de los ingresos de Block.
-Sin embargo, no se ha divulgado cuántos usuarios utilizaban las transferencias de Bitcoin entre $cashtags.
+  In 2023, Cash App generated $65 million in Bitcoin gross profits in Q4 alone, making up a significant portion of Block's revenue.
+However, it remains unclear how many users utilized the Bitcoin transfer feature via $cashtags.

   <!--EndFragment-->